BrianHenryIE/bh-wc-checkout-rate-limiter/README.md

 ### WordFence

 WordFence has [rate limiting](https://www.wordfence.com/help/firewall/rate-limiting/) but it did not offer the option to be specific to `/?wc-ajax=checkout`.
-When I looked at its general rate limiting, and at Cloudflare's rate limiting, it is very hard to determine the correct numbers.
+When I looked at its general rate limiting, and at Cloudflare's rate limiting, it is very hard to determine the correct numbers to use.

 ### Cooling off